MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-rate-limits-enforcement-policy.md

 ### Request rate limits enforcement level

-The enforcement level for request rate limits can be one of the following:
+Request rate limits can be enforced at one of the following levels:

 * `Cluster`:
-  * Rate limits are enforced at the cluster level, by the single cluster admin node.
+  * Rate limits are enforced by the single cluster admin node.
 * `Database`:
-  * Rate limits are enforced at the database level, by the database admin node that manages the database the request was sent to.
+  * Rate limits are enforced by the database admin node that manages the database the request was sent to.
   * If there are multiple database admin nodes, the configured rate limit is effectively multiplied by the number of database admin nodes.
 * `QueryHead`:
-  * Rate limits for *queries* are enforced at the query level head, by the query the query was routed to.
+  * Rate limits for *queries* are enforced by the query head node that the query was routed to.
-  * This impacts queries that are sent with [weak consistenty](../concepts/queryconsistency.md), and effetively multiplies the configured limit by the number of query heads.
+  * This affects queries that are sent with [weak consistency](../concepts/queryconsistency.md), and effetively multiplies the configured limit by the number of query heads.
   * This option can't be applied to *control commands*.